liyuzhu1998/Autopsy-Virtual-Staining/README.md

 ## Example Images

-Example images can be found in the `Example_images` folder.
+Example images can be found at xx.
 Here's what you will find:

 - **Input**: Autofluorescence images of unstained autopsy tissue sections; each FOV corresponds to a `.mat` file, with the 1st channel representing the DAPI channel and the 2nd channel representing the TxRed channel.